Table of Contents

 • Long-term capital gains earned by NRIs are also subject to a TDS of 20%.
 NRIs can also claim exemption through 54EC (Capital Gain) Bonds.

-Short-Term Capital Gains for NRIs:
+Example of Short-Term Capital Gains for NRIs

-An NRI purchased a plot of land and sold it after 18 months, earning a profit of INR 5 lakh.
-Since the holding period is less than 24 months, it falls under the short-term capital gains category.
-The tax on short-term capital gains for NRIs will be calculated based on their applicable income tax slab rates.
+• An NRI purchased a plot of land and sold it after 18 months, earning a profit of INR 5 lakh.

-Long-Term Capital Gains for NRIs:
+Example of Long-Term Capital Gains for NRIs

-An NRI purchased a residential property and sold it after 3 years, earning a profit of INR 50 lakh.
-Since the holding period exceeds 24 months, it falls under the long-term capital gains category.
-The tax rate for long-term capital gains for NRIs is 20% with the benefit of indexation.
+• The tax rate for long-term capital gains for NRIs is 20%, with the benefit of indexation.
 Indexation adjusts the purchase price of the property to account for inflation, reducing the taxable capital gain.

 Please note that the examples provided are for illustrative purposes, and the actual tax liability may vary based on various factors.
 It's advisable to consult a tax professional or refer to the latest tax laws and regulations for accurate and up-to-date information regarding capital gains tax for NRIs in India.